ReedyChen/ArgoProject/README.md

 ```
 pip install Django==2.1
 ```
-If you are using macOS Catalina or the os after, which has the Python pre-installed, use the following command instead:
+If you are using macOS Catalina or higher, which has the Python pre-installed, use the following command instead:
 ```
 pip3 install Django==2.1
 ```